Ringworm - Symptoms and Treatment

-Problem: Ringworm is the most common fungal infection in cats.
-Ringworm in cats can spread to other pets and humans so early detection and treatment is crucial.
-The fungus has a two week incubation period between exposure and the presence of symptoms but the fungus is transmissible before symptoms even occur.
-Severe cases of ringworm are more common in kittens and adult cats with poor immune systems.
+Problem: Ringworm is the most common fungal infection in cats and is easily treatable.
+The fungus effects the skin, fur, and claws and has a two week incubation period between exposure and the presence of symptoms.
+However, the fungus is transmissible (primarily by physical contact) before symptoms even occur.
+Severe cases of ringworm are more common in kittens, longhaired cats, and cats with poor immune systems.
 Ringworm does not involve any worms infecting the cat, rather it is named ringworm because of the circular rashes that can appear on the skin.
+Symptoms:

 Treatment: Treatments should be used for at least six weeks to ensure that the fungus is truly gone.
-Cat owners should use multiple treatment options to ensure the fungus is cured.
-Some treatments like oral medication and topical treatments will not fully treat the infection and should not be used alone.
-Treatment usually involves a topical anti-fungal medication, a systemic medication and a full body rinse or dip.
+It is best to use multiple treatment options together.
+Some treatments like oral medication and topical treatments will not fully treat the infection if used alone.
+Treatment usually involves a topical anti-fungal medication, a systemic medication, and/or a full body rinse or dip.
 Allowing your cat to “self-resolve” is not recommended as this process can take up to a year and the cat can lose a large amount of fur.

 - Terbinatine.
-This is an oral pill given twice a day for 2 weeks.
+Oral.
+This is a pill given twice a day for 2 weeks.
 The pill can stay effective for 5 weeks after treatment has ended.
 Oral medication only kills the fungus internally.

 - Lime Sulphur dip.
 This is an effective, safe and inexpensive treatment that can be done at home.
 The dips should be given once a week until the cat’s skin culture comes back negative for ringworm and the dip should be used for all animals in the home.
 It is important to allow the dip to airdry on the cat’s fur.